Arrow7000/qew/README.md

 ### Delay generator

-The delay between promises doesn't need to be a hardcoded number, you can also pass in a function that returns a number.
+The delay parameter doesn't need to be a hardcoded number, you can also pass in a function that returns a number.

 ```javascript
 const randomDelay = () => 500 + Math.random() * 500;